Last updated on 07/05/2023 at 8:15 pm

 Can I adopt my foster child?

 You can adopt your foster child if a Circuit Judge cuts off the birth parents’ rights.
 Before you try to adopt your foster child, you should check with DHHR to see if adoption is the best option.
 Adoption will change any benefits you currently get as a foster parent.
-DHHR may give you up to $1,000 to hire a lawyer to do the adoption.
+DHHR may give you money to hire a lawyer to do the adoption.
 Please see DHHR’s website for more information.

 Can I receive any tax benefits for adopting a child?